Yttrium-32/nvim-config/README.md

 # Config file for neovim

 ## Requirements
-- Install [packer.nvim](https://github.com/wbthomason/packer.nvim#quickstart) for your OS.
+- Opening the editor should automatically bootstrap [lazy.nvim](https://lazy.folke.io/) for your OS.
 - Install a [Nerd Font](https://www.nerdfonts.com/).

 ## Installation